-My last column dealt with the restoration of Kaikondrahalli lake in Bengaluru ('Bring back the lakes,' IE, April 25), the city which was once known for its thousand lakes.
-Citizen involvement was a big part of the story.
-I had pointed out that the Bruhat Bengaluru Mahanagar Palike (BBMP) had worked closely with the community not only in designing the infrastructure for the restoration of the lake but also in laying down pipelines for sewage or wastewater to bypass the lake.
+Bruhat Bengaluru Mahanagar Palike (BBMP) had worked closely with the community not only in designing the infrastructure for the restoration of the lake, but also in laying down pipelines for sewage or wastewater to bypass the lake.
 The restoration happened before all sewage and effluents that were dumped into the lake could be treated, and the management of the rejuvenated lake was entrusted to a citizens' group called MAPSAS.
-A sustainable solution for restoring the lake would be found only when all wastewater could be treated before entering the lake and stormwater drains would no longer act as sewers.
+A sustainable solution for restoring the lake would be found only when all wastewater can be treated before entering the lake and storm water drains will no longer act as sewers.

-This column is about the story of the transformation of Jakkur lake in Bengaluru, which started earlier (in 2005) and seemed to have a strong sustainable design.
-In this case, BWSSB
+This column is on the story of the transformation of Jakkur lake in Bengaluru, which started earlier (in 2005) and seemed to have a strong, sustainable design.
+In this case, the Bengaluru Water Supply and Sewerage Board (BWSSB) built a sewage treatment plant, and the Bengaluru Development Authority (BDA) built adjacent wetlands such that the treated water would pass through the wetlands, and be then released into the lake.

-(Bengaluru Water Supply and Sewerage Board) built a sewage treatment plant (STP), and the Bengaluru Development Authority built adjacent wetlands such that the treated water would pass through the wetlands, and be then released into the lake.
-However, this environmentally-sustainable arrangement is likely to be disrupted because a soon to be commissioned gas-based combined cycle power plant in Yelahanka needs water to make steam and for cooling.
+However, this environmentally sustainable arrangement is likely to be disrupted because a soon-to-be-commissioned gas-based Combined Cycle Power Plant in Yelahanka needs water to make steam and for cooling.
 The power plant has paid for the upgradation of the STP and is willing to pay for the treated water, and BWSSB seems keen to garner the extra revenue.
 This case raises a number of important issues in the planning and management of our cities, including inadequate attention to financial considerations.

-Jakkur lake, located in the northeastern part of the city, is one of the largest lakes (1.5 km long, covering 160 acres) of Bengaluru.
+Jakkur lake, located in the northeastern part of the city, is one of Bengaluru's largest lakes (1.5 km long, covering 160 acres).
 It is the main lake in the chain of lakes comprising the Yelahanka lake upstream and the Rachenhallilake downstream.
 Three storm water drains starting from Yelahanka, Agrahara, and Shivanalli used to feed the lake.

-As urbanisation gathered momentum, with rapid economic growth since the 1990s, changes in land-use pattern combined with encroachments resulted in numerous residential complexes coming up around the lake.
-Over the years, domestic sewage and garbage, effluent discharge, illegal sand mining, all took their toll on the scenic freshwater lake until it slowly turned into a dump for the city's waste.
+As urbanisation gathered momentum, with rapid economic growth since the 1990s, changes in land use pattern combined with encroachments resulted in numerous residential complexes coming up around the lake.
+Over the years, domestic sewage and garbage, effluent discharge, illegal sand mining-all took their toll on the scenic freshwater lake, and it slowly turned into a dump for the city's waste.

-In 2005, BDA developed physical infrastructure around the lake to prevent waste from being dumped there.
-At the same time, BWSSB built a Sewage Treatment Plant (STP) of 10 million litres per day (MLD) capacity for treatment of wastewater in the northern corner of the lake.
+In 2005, the BDA developed physical infrastructure around the lake to prevent waste from being dumped there.
+At the same time, the BWSSB built a Sewage Treatment Plant (STP) of 10 million litres per day (MLD) capacity for treatment of wastewater in the northern corner of the lake.

-Based on inputs from environmental experts including T V Ramachandra of the Indian Institute of Science, Bangalore, wetlands were created with aquatic plants and an algae pond (spread across 11 acres) adjacent to the lake.
-In the system as designed, the STP receives wastewater from the neighbouring areas and releases seven to eight MLD of treated water into the wetlands.
+Based on inputs from environmental experts, including Prof T V Ramachandra of Indian Institute of releases 7-8 MLD treated water into the wetlands.
 The natural vegetation in the wetlands absorbs excess nutrients still present in the treated water, and the resulting filtered water then enters the lake.
-Wetlands thereby serve as kidneys for the landscape by absorbing nutrients and pathogens in the effluent.
+Wetlands thereby serve as kidneys of the landscape by absorbing nutrients and also pathogens in the effluent.